Pedro Ciruelo: Early life

 Ciruelo was born somewhere between 1460 and 1470 in Daroca, Spain.
 Ciruelo was born in the kingdom of Aragon where Daroca held political, military, and administrative significance for the kingdom.
 He came from a family of Jews and Judaizers according to papers that traced his genealogy during the Spanish Inquisition.
 Ciruelo claimed to be an orphan, but the validity of this claim is not well-supported as Ciruelo had living relatives and received an education which was costly at the time.
 This claim may have been used to distance himself from his Jewish ancestry because his grandfather, Francisco Sánchez Ciruelo, was condemned for apostasy, and an uncle, Bartolomé, was a confeso who confessed to reverting from Catholicism to Jewish beliefs.
-His family is not thought to have been wealthy as several members were into common trades like shoe-making or meat cutting.
+His family is not thought to have been wealthy as several members worked in common trades like shoe-making or meat cutting.

-Education and Career
+Education and career

 Ciruelo first studied grammar and rhetoric at Daroca's Studium Artibus, which made him interested in scholarship.
 He went on to study at the University of Salamanca in 1482 where he found an interest in logic and mathematics.
 During his time at the University of Salamanca, Ciruelo gained new interests in astronomy and astrology after developing a great appreciation for Abraham Zacuto's works on the subjects.

 Professors at the University of Salmanca went on to use Zacuto's work after he left the university, and continued to influence Ciruelo's education.
-Ciruelo also admired Rodrigo Vasurto, the chair of astrology at Salamanca.
-Both, Zacuto and Vasurto, are mentioned in future texts that he goes on to write.
+He admired Rodrigo Vasurto, the chair of astrology at Salamanca.
+Zacuto and Vasurto are mentioned in future texts that he went on to write.
 He then studied theology at the University of Paris, living there for ten years during which he, along with Juan Martinez Siliceo, Gaspar Lax, Miguel Francés, Jacobo Ramírez, and Alfonso Osorio became part of a circle of Spanish calculatores interested in mathematical physics and the works of Oxford Calculatores.
 Here, together with Jacques Lefèvre d’Étaples, Ciruelo helped to standardize the mathematics curriculum at the university.

-He also published a number of books during his tenure through the French printer and publisher Guy Marchant.
+Ciruelo also published a number of books during his tenure through the French printer and publisher Guy Marchant.
 He returned to Spain in 1502 and taught philosophy at the Colegio de San Antonio de Portaceli in Sigüenza and later at the University of Zaragoza.
 In 1509, he moved to the University of Alcalá to teach theology and mathematics -- among his students being Domingo de Soto.
 In 1533 he moved to Segovia, where he served at the city's Cathedral until 1537.
 He later moved back to Salamanca where he continued to write until his death.